 Mood and hallucinogens

 Demographics of users of different hallucinogens are similar across the board, save for a few unique traits.
 MDMA users are more likely to have been depressed or anxious during childhood.
-LSD use is associated with depression and risky sexual behaviors in young women.
+Heavy LSD use can cause depression and risky sexual behaviors in young women.
 It is also accompanied by alcohol, tobacco, and marijuana use, and LSD appears to be a terminus in the progression through these substances.

 Diagnosing Phencyclidine Use Disorder and Other Hallucinogen Use Disorder